Table of Contents

 Bhang has well documented anti-nausea and anti-vomiting properties.
 This becomes especially useful during chemotherapy treatments for cancer patients.
 Tetrahydrocannabinol (THC) is a major chemical compound found in Marijuana which is responsible for Bhang’s anti-vomiting and nausea properties.

 Bhang also numbs down the pain receptors in the nervous system.
 This explains the mellow feeling associated with Bhang intoxication.
-This also makes bhang an effective pain reliever for people suffering from disorders that cause chronic pain.
+This also makes bhaang an effective pain reliever for people suffering from disorders that cause chronic pain.

 Bhang also increases a person’s appetite.
 THC , present in Bhang, influences the hypothalamus to increase your appetite.
 This is what brings about the curious case of munchies that is famous amongst marijuana consumers.
-So, for people suffering from a lack of appetite, bhang essentially renders the body to regain its appetite, even after the food is consumed.
+So, for people suffering from a lack of appetite, bhaang essentially renders the body to regain its appetite, even after the food is consumed.

 Bhang contains the chemical THC (Tetrahydrocannabinol) which is identified by our body as a neurotransmitter, which allows it to alter normal body functioning.
 It has profound effects on the hippocampus and the orbitofrontal cortex.
 These are the centres that control memory formation and attention shifting.
 This is why consumption of Bhang leads to impaired thinking and interferes with our ability to learn.